United States Penitentiary, Coleman: United States Penitentiary, Coleman 2

-Incidents
+Notable incidents

 Killing of Dwayne Tottleben

-On October 10, 2025, 33-year-old Wood River, Illinois resident Dwayne S. Tottleben was fatally shot by officers in a rare exchange of gunfire inside USP Coleman 1 while serving a 15-year sentence for a methamphetamine charge with intent to distribute and stemming from a 2020 traffic stop in St. Louis, Missouri.
+On October 10, 2025, 33-year-old Wood River, Illinois resident Dwayne S. Tottleben was fatally shot by federal officers on the recreation yard, inside USP Coleman 1.
+Dwayne was serving a 15-year sentence for a methamphetamine charge with intent to distribute stemming from a 2020 traffic stop in St. Louis, Missouri.
 The prison sent a statement to NBC News indicating that the facility was placed on enhanced modified operations on the day of his death.

 Notable inmates (current and former)

 †The Sentencing Reform Act of 1984 eliminated parole for most federal inmates.
 However, inmates sentenced for offenses committed prior to 1987 are eligible for parole consideration.